Ebaka716/searchV3/memoryBank/progress.md

 - EnhancedInput now allows file uploads as context chips, integrated with dropdown, with modular removable chips and improved toggle UI.
 File upload bug with dropdown fixed by using a persistent hidden input.
 - **Card System Overhaul:** All major UI cards (e.g., TickerOverviewCard, StackedConversationCard) are now modular, compact, and use shadcn/ui components for structure and buttons.
 ConversationButton is a reusable, compact, shadcn/ui-based button for all stacked/conversation actions.
 Dialogue entry spacing increased for clarity.
 Placeholder cards are being replaced by real, styled components in all templates.
 All new cards/components use shadcn/ui primitives for consistency and accessibility.
 - **DividendsCard Complete:** The new DividendsCard is fully implemented and integrated.
 It uses shadcn/ui, Recharts, and ConversationButton for a robust, interactive, and accessible financial card.
 The card features a stat row with plus-bubble actions, interactive bar/pie/line charts, and a conversational button row.
 It replaces placeholder cards in the medium/large templates and is the new model for all future financial/stat cards.
+- **Row-Based Card Grid Refactor (June 2024):** Migrated all template layouts to a new row-based card grid system.
+Each template now declares its card rows declaratively, supporting `full`, `half`, and `thirds` row types for maximum flexibility and maintainability.
+ClassicSearchResultsCard now accepts a `query` prop for dynamic headings and a `results` prop for custom result sets.
+All usages now display the current query in the heading.
+EarningsCard table compressed, all action buttons standardized to ConversationButton, and all builds confirmed clean.

 ---